Tahiti Society Islands, French Polynesia Travel Guide

 Initial flag drop around XPF 1,000, plus distance charges.
 Cash is often preferred.
 Night rates and Sunday/holiday rates are higher.

 Taxis are generally safe.
-Confirm the fare or ensure the meter is used for longer trips.
+Check the cost of the ride or ensure the meter is used for longer trips.
 Ride-sharing apps like Uber are not available.

 Main coastal road is paved and well-maintained.
 Interior roads can be unpaved, steep, and narrow.